orsonteodoro/gcf2/profiles/gaming/README.md

         systemwide.
 The 2.00 or above values should only be applied on a per-package basis.

-    [4] Cap it 10% performance penalty for resilient performance and gameplay.
+    [4] Cap the worst case penalty at 10% for resilient performance and gameplay.
         Keep the best case B grade and worst case C grade.
 If 20%, then the best case is C grade and worst case is D grade.